 There’s some nice scenery to see along the way, especially as you pass the Oder River on the Germany-Poland border.
 The train itself is pretty modern and comfy, with both open-plan and six-seater compartments.
 Prices vary, but early-purchasers always get the best deal – you’re looking at about €27.90 in 2nd class if you manage to book at least 30 days in advance, but up to double that or more if you want to travel in 1st class.

-If you’d really rather avoid travelling by night and the single direct train from Berlin to Krakow doesn’t suit your schedule, you can travel to Warsaw on a comfy EuroCity (EC) train that takes about 5h40.
-There’s a later change to one of the many direct high-speed Pendolino trains down to Krakow in the Polish capital.
+If you’d really rather avoid travelling by night and the single direct train that goes from Berlin to Krakow doesn’t suit your schedule, you can travel to Warsaw on a comfy EuroCity (EC) train that takes about 5h40.
+Then there’s a later change to one of the many direct high-speed Pendolino trains down to Krakow in the Polish capital.

-There’s not too much in the way of views, apart from the crossing through rural east Germany and then the farmlands of south Poland, which is nice.
-However, what this journey does let you do is get off and explore Warsaw for a few hours or days, depending on how much time you have.
+There’s not too much in the way of views along the way, apart from the crossing through rural east Germany and then the farmlands of south Poland, which is nice.
+However, what this journey does let you do is get off and explore Warsaw for a few hours or even days if you like.
+(It’s a cool city, but Krakow is better, of course!).

 The earliest EC train from Berlin to Warsaw is at just after 5am, which gets you in at 11am.
 There’s one more morning option at 9.39am and then three departures in the afternoon, with the latest leaving Berlin at after 5pm.
 The connections to the Pendolino trains should be easy, as there’s one virtually every hour and it’s Poland’s fastest type of locomotive, taking just a few hours to get you into the big K.